Product nameGoat Anti-Rabbit IgG H&L (HRP)

 Rabbit IgG, whole molecule

-- General notesMany of our customers have reported seeing brown precipitates in the vials.
+HRP conjugated anti-rabbit secondary antibody optimized for western blot and immunohistochemistry.
+Some customers reported seeing brown precipitates in the vials.
 The brown precipitates are very common with HRP conjugated antibodies; we suggest vortexing the vial and using this antibody as normal.
 Our customer’s feedback says the antibody worked great.
 If in case the antibody fails to give results then please contact our Scientific Support team for assistance.